 In the classroom they will receive well-rounded exposure to classical and modern physics.For practical training, the department is equipped with advanced materials characterization equipment, lasers, optics, vacuum equipment, and computational facilities.

-Finally, Physics majors in the B.S. program may choose the Biophysics track that allows them to develop quantitative skills for investigating life sciences.
+Finally, Physics majors in the B.S. program may choose the Biophysics (requirements) track that allows them to develop quantitative skills for investigating life sciences.

 In addition, we are home to the Engineering Transfer Program at Rutgers-Camden.